A B R o m i c s

 Marie-Cécile Ploy, RESINFIT-INSERM team (Limoges)

-Philippe Glazer, EERA-Institut Pasteur team (Paris)
+Philippe Glaser, EERA-Institut Pasteur team (Paris)

 Sébastien Leclercq, PGBA-INRAE team (Tours) Lulla Opatowski, EMEA-Institut Pasteur (Paris)